 - Parents should use other forms of punishment unrelated to screens.

 Punishments for when children and teens refuse to get off a screen is one area in which experts have conflicting advice.
-Some studies have found that rewarding or punishing with screen time enhances the appeal of screen time, and as a result can lead to more screen time usage later.
+Some studies have found that rewarding or punishing with screen time enhances its appeal.
+As a result, punishment can lead to more screen time usage later.

-Other experts, like Dr. Wendy Moyal, recommend taking away screens as a punishment if a child does not comply with screen time rules the parent has enforced.
-If this is the method you want to go with, try to communicate with the child that it is their decision such as “If you do not put away the phone, you lose privileges tomorrow.”
-By doing this, you are communicating with your child that not following screen time rules will lead to consequences.
+Dr. Wendy Moyal is among the experts who recommend taking away screens as a punishment if a child does not comply with screen time rules.
+Parents should communicate with the child ahead of time that it is the child’s decision, for example, “If you do not put away the phone, you lose privileges tomorrow.”
+By doing this, parents draw a direct line between not following screen time and the consequences.

-Some experts suggest using other forms of punishments unrelated to screens.
-For example, asking your child to walk the dog before dinner for a week gets your child moving outdoors and away from screens.
+Some experts suggest using forms of punishments unrelated to screens.
+For example, requiring your child to walk the dog before dinner for a week gets your child moving outdoors and away from screens.